 To achieve the best divorce outcome and protect your right to receive your full property award, you need a lawyer who will fight for you both during negotiations with your spouse and during divorce litigation.

-For Your “Divorce Attorney Near Me,” Call Speaks Law Firm in Wilmington, North Carolina and surrounding areas.
+For Your “Divorce Attorney Near Me,” Call Speaks Law Firm, PC Family Law Division in Wilmington, North Carolina and surrounding areas.

-Before searching online for a “divorce attorney near me,” consider the experienced family law attorneys at Speaks Law Firm in Wilmington, Burgaw and Bolivia, North Carolina and surrounding areas.
-We will be your advocate who speaks for you, standing by your side during this difficult time to assist you in moving forward with your family’s future.
+Before searching online for a “divorce attorney near me,” consider the experienced family law attorneys at Speaks Law Firm, PC Family Law Division in Wilmington, Burgaw and Bolivia, North Carolina and surrounding areas.
+We will be your advocate who speaks for you, standing by your side during this difficult time to assist you in moving forward with your family's future.
 Our divorce lawyers will walk you through every step of the divorce process and can help you with any aspect of divorce and family law.
 We defend our clients against bullies, including spouses.